Avoiding Pseudo-Christianity

 It is impossible for you to change the old, “natural” self, don’t even try.
 Instead, we are to “rid ourselves” of it as we would old clothing and live by the new, supernatural self, created in purity and truth.

 To follow Christ costs you everything, but the reward is infinite: Abandoning our “old self” might at first appear to be unthinkable—to do so will cost you everything.
 But leaving behind our old self comes with a far, far greater reward that cannot be adequately described in human languages.
 The reward is, in reality, a resurrection from the dead—you become spiritually alive right now in this life—a “new creature.”(16) The physical resurrection of your body will come along as well when Christ returns to this world.
-I can say, as one who has followed Christ for many years that, despite the suffering in this life that Christ said is inevitable, I would not trade the world for the unspeakable joy and fulfillment of knowing God and experiencing His presence in my daily life.
+I can say, as one who has followed Christ for many years that, despite the suffering in this life that Christ said is inevitable, I would not trade the unspeakable joy and fulfillment of knowing God and experiencing His presence in my daily life for the whole world.
 He is the origin of “every good thing given and every perfect gift,” the “Father of Lights with whom there is no variation or shifting shadow.”(17)

 Application: What is the takeaway?
 First, if you sincerely desire to “inherit eternal life” then abandon the old, dead ‘self’ and throw yourself totally into the arms of Jesus Christ for a new, spiritual rebirth, along with the gift of purification of sins and eternal life.
 Do not be mistaken; you will still sin, but the supernatural life is a road that goes ever higher up and further in, and you will live more and more according to the “new self” as you ask God to help you love him as he truly meant when he said, “with all your heart, soul, strength, and mind.”(18)

 Second, if you share the good news of Jesus Christ with other people, you are an ambassador for him; do not ever misrepresent him or what his requirements are to follow him and inherit eternal life.
-To misrepresent God is a serious violation of the stewardship God has entrusted to you to be His ambassador.
+To misrepresent God is a serious violation of the stewardship God has entrusted to you as His ambassador.

 A prayer: Perhaps you truly desire eternal life, a spiritual rebirth, and purity in the sight of God.
 The following prayer illustrates how you can put your faith in Christ in a way that honors the unquantifiable magnificence of entering an eternal relationship with our Creator in the way that He requires.
 Entering a life-long union in marriage is a momentous step in this life and it ought to be taken with the utmost sincerity; putting one's faith in Christ is infinitely greater, but also simple enough that a child can do it if they understand what they are doing.
 If you wish to take this step and understand what it is that Jesus requires of you, here is an example of a prayer that expresses the kind of “total commitment” required by Christ: